COVID-19 pandemic in Odisha: Education

 The shutting down of school and education facilities have not only affected students, parents and teachers but also the economy of the country.
 In Odisha, commissioner-cum-secretary, Saswat Mishra, advised the Vice chancellors of all the universities to shift to online classes and vacate the hostel premises.

 The state was also ready to provide online education to the rural areas.
 Binayak Acharya, with the help of ThinkZone, had already been developing a home-based model of learning for parents to engage their children.
 He collaborated his model with the State Government and utilizing the resources and outreach, the program was adopted in various parts of the state.

 In April 2020, the state government along with UNICEF provided a fun-filled calendar list of events to keep more than 16 lakh children involved in a positive way during lockdown.
 The program emphasizes reaching out to parents to keep their kids actively engaged through action songs, dance, painting and storytelling based on the month's prescribed theme.
 It even laid down the habits of following social distancing in an easier fashion that could be understood by children.
 Furthermore, for families with no internet facilities, printed copies of the calendar are being provided.

 On 12 June 2020, the state government decided to cancel all pending exams at university level for the session 2019–2020.
 A provision was made for students to reappear for exams in November if they were unsatisfied with their grades.

 Migrant Workers Crisis

 Odisha prepared an online database of returning migrants since the first case was discovered in the state.
-Due to this, the state government knew that approx 78,233 persons had returned from other states to Odisha on the day of the national lockdown, with district and panchayat specifically tallyed.
+Due to this, the state government knew that approx 78,233 persons had returned from other states to Odisha on the day of the national lockdown, with district and panchayat specifically tallied.
 The panchayat members encouraged the returning migrants to self-isolate themselves.
 In order to ensure their period of quarantine, the state announced a cash incentive of Rs.
 15,000 to all those who completed self-isolation keeping the guidelines in mind and following the correct procedures issued by the government.